 Dr. Jeff’s introduction to integrative medicine

 Soon thereafter I saw a client whose dog had debilitating arthritis.
-He had stopped responding to NSAIDs, and we were about to start him on low dose corticosteroids.
+She had stopped responding to NSAIDs, and was about to start low dose corticosteroids.
 This woman told me about her personal experience with rheumatoid arthritis.
 Her rheumatologist had recommended trying omega-3 fatty acids (fish oils) before other cytotoxic therapy (in this case methotrexate) was started.
 After a few weeks her joints felt better than ever and she was even able to discontinue her other medications.

 This intrigued me, so we tried it with her dog even though there was no “documented evidence” of its use for this purpose.
 His arthritic symptoms markedly improved, just like those of his owner.
 This response spurred me to start investigating the literature for this and other natural supplements.
 I was amazed by what I found.